Ruigrijk is the adventure realm, and is home to:

 George and the Dragon is a duelling wooden rollercoaster which opened in July 2010, replacing another wooden rollercoaster called Pegasus, which had a single track.
 Based on the tale of Saint George, guests choose a side, either fire or water, in the hope of slaying the dragon.
 George is not present in the ride (I think the guests are supposed to be George) however there is a rather large dragon situated in the middle of the tracks, and he looks rather angry!
 In my personal opinion, this is a must-do, and although I hate to speak ill of the dead, it is 100x better than Pegasus!

-Python is a double loop corkscrew rollercoaster which has been open since 1981 (in fact, it shares its birthday with Disneyland Paris), and is looking pretty good for its age!
+Python is a double loop corkscrew rollercoaster which has been open since 1981, and is looking pretty good for its age!
 The photo to the left was taken in 1996, and since then the coaster has new cars, which are a darker red and have scales, to look more like a real python.
-Apparantly if you visit on the afternoon, your ride will be faster, because the oil on the tracks is more slippy due to the heat.
 It does not have as much theming as the other rides in the area, however remains very popular amongst dare devils.
+More recently it had a large renovation which saw a large amount of track replaced.

 Polka Marina is a carrousel which gives the impression of being at sea, as the track goes up and down like waves all the way around.
 In the middle is a little man with an umbrella, who is being kept up by a whale who is squirting water, and that man has been stuck there since 1984!